amazon-ion/ion-docs/_books/ion-1-1/src/modules/defining_modules.md

 Where a module name occurs, its symbol table is appended.
 (The module name must refer to another module that is visible to the current module.)
-Unlike Ion 1.0, no _symbol-maxid_ is needed because Ion 1.1 always required exact matches for imported modules.
+Unlike Ion 1.0, no _symbol-maxid_ is needed because Ion 1.1 always requires exact matches for imported modules.

 > [!TIP]
 > When redefining a top-level module binding,